 The Bellevue Festival of the Nativities: A Cultural Celebration of Christ

-African nativities made out of pop cans or bullet shells, a re-creation of the inn at Bethlehem, artwork depicting the life of Christ, and live music performances indoors, all free to the public.
+Hundreds of nativities from around the world, a re-creation of the inn at Bethlehem, artwork depicting the life of Christ, and live music performances indoors, all free to the public.

 The Bellevue Festival of Nativities invites the Seattle community to celebrate the birth of Christ with one of the largest displays of nativities from around the world:

-- Over 550 crèche displays from more than 50 countries
+- Hundreds of crèche displays from more than 50 countries

-- Over 60 live music performances including a Messiah Sing Along
+- Live music performances including a Messiah Sing Along

 - A “Life of Christ Room,” and children’s activities.

 The extensive collection of nativities crafted from nearly every material and country imaginable create a complete ambience of Christmas.
 “The difference is in the details,” Co-Director Cressida Stapley says.
 Details include:

 - Over 144 lit Christmas trees

 - Lighting to recreate a night sky on the chapel wall with stars that move,